wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-form-processing/includes/2-create-first-model.md

 ## Add documents

-This guided experience will walk you through each step of the model creation process.
-You can save your work and return later at any time.
+This guided experience will walk through each step of the model creation process.
+You can save your work and return at any time.
-Progress will be saved automatically when you navigate between steps.
+Progress will be saved automatically when you go between steps.

 If you want to use sample data, select **Get sample documents**.
 Download the **AI Builder Form processing Sample Data.zip** file and extract it inside a folder